uncss/uncss/README.md

 - __ignoreSheets__ (Array): do not process these stylesheets, e.g. Google fonts.
 Accepts strings or regex patterns

 - __raw__ (String): give the task a raw string of CSS in addition to the existing stylesheet options; useful in scripting when your CSS hasn't yet been written to disk.

-- __urls__ (Array): array of URLs to load with Phantom (on top of the files already passed if any).
-NOTE: this feature is deprecated, you can pass URLs directly as arguments.

 - __timeout__ (Number): specify how long to wait for the JS to be loaded.